slotThe/slotThe.github.io/free-software.md

 I'm a maintainer for [XMonad], a minimal X11 window manager written in Haskell.
-In particular, this encompasses the `xmonad` repository, where the lean core of the program resides, `xmonad-contrib`, containing lots of user extensions for all kinds of different use-cases, as well as some auxillary packages like `X11`—Haskell bindings to Xlib.
+In particular, this encompasses the `xmonad` repository, where the lean core of the program resides, `xmonad-contrib`—containing lots of user extensions for all kinds of different use-cases—as well as some auxillary packages like `X11`: Haskell bindings to Xlib.

 As I strongly believe in dogfooding, I'm an avid user of course!
 My configuration can be found